hownowstephen/adventofcode/2020/README.md

 - Getting the characters https://unix.stackexchange.com/questions/9468/how-to-get-the-char-at-a-given-position-of-a-string-in-shell-script but that expects parameter expansion which doesn't seem to be a POSIX (so not available on OSX. hurry up, meerkat!).
 Oh no wait, I was using round braces and not curly ones
 - increment/decrement https://linuxize.com/post/bash-increment-decrement-variable/
 - took me two tries, my first attempt used a complicated regex similar to part I where I was looking for only one of the char. seemed smarter to just check the value of each char against the target char and look for exactly one.
 Which worked!
 It's mega slow, but it is done :D

+### Dec 3rd: COBOL

+I am probably going to regret this decision.

+Going to start with a simple reading file line-by-line https://stackoverflow.com/questions/49444910/reading-cobol-file-line-by-line-seperated-by-new-line-character

+But actually I had some trouble getting gnu-cobol to actaully compile, turns out it was because I either need to set the line numbers explicitly or use the -free flag https://www.thegeekstuff.com/2010/02/cobol-hello-world-example-how-to-write-compile-and-execute-cobol-program-on-linux-os/

+And then the stackoverflow was no help since it was a partial program and cobol needs some pretty explicit structures.
+But I took this https://turreta.com/2014/11/27/how-to-read-file-in-cobol/ and was able to get it to print out the entire tree file.
+Now to do some maths.

+Sorted out how to add a new variable, I assumed the 01 in the WORKING-STORAGE section meant the second var should be 02, but it's some sort of hierachical data structuring instead. https://riptutorial.com/cobol/example/32550/sections-in-data-division

+And here's the maths https://www.techagilist.com/mainframe/cobol/intrinsic-functions-cobol-reference/